johnwcowan/r7rs-work/SimplePosixCowan.md

 ## Interfaces

 WG2 voted to provide a Posix package, but rejected a "full Posix" package that would provide all 1191 interfaces from POSIX.1-2008.
-What is proposed here is a subset of 209 interfaces that are provided primitively (that is, as a system call) in at least one of FreeBSD, NetBSD, OpenBSD, Linux, and Solaris.
-The links are to the OpenGroup page describing the interface.
+What is proposed here is based on the Fortran bindings for POSIX.1:1990.
 ```

 fork => pid